Graduate Medical Education

 Supporting Graduate Medical Education

 In 2017, the American Medical Women’s Association established a Graduate Medical Education (GME) Task Force to enable its members involved in GME to have a platform for addressing issues directly relevant to medical education and training.
+The fund will also eventually help support our residency division initiatives.
 This effort, which began following the 2017 AMWA Annual Meeting in San Francisco, was born out of the recognition of the need to support women in GME, both at the faculty and trainee level.
-Since 2018, a 2-hour GME Symposium has been held at the AMWA Annual Meeting, focused on topics that include gender equity, mentorship, innovations in medical education, medical humanities, resiliency and wellness, GME expansion, workforce preparedness, faculty development, and career advancement.
+Since 2018, a GME Symposium has been held at the AMWA Annual Meeting every year, focused on topics that include gender equity, mentorship, innovations in medical education, medical humanities, resiliency and wellness, GME expansion, workforce preparedness, faculty development, career advancement, and more.

 Chair: Joan Lo, MD, FACP